-We offer courses in four major fields of study: Medieval, Renaissance/Baroque, Modern/Contemporary and Visual Cultures of the Americas.
+We offer courses in three major fields of study: the Post-Ancient and Medieval World, Modernities and Modernisms, and Visual Cultures of the Americas.

 View a list of current graduate courses.